Aathok-Git/cs260-startup/README.md

     User->>login: Enter login information
     login->>Website: Authenticate User
     Website->>Website: Store authentication data
-    Website->>Endpoint: Retrieve the number of the local day's wordle Website->>User: Get local time
+    Website->>Endpoint: Request the number of the local day's wordle Endpoint->>Website: Send the number of the local day's wordle Website->>User: Request local time
+    User->>Website: Send local time
     User->>Website: Submit Score
     User->>Website: Request a new friend to add to scoreboard Website->>Website: Retrieve a users scores for themselves or a friend's scoreboard